-Figure 1.
-Piperidine alkaloids
+FIGURE 1.
+Piperidine alkaloids isolated from P. retrofractum Vahl

 Andrographis paniculata Ness (Sambiloto)

 Andrographis paniculata Ness is very well known in Indonesia as a medicinal plant because of its bitter taste.
 It is known locally as sambiloto.
 Andrographis paniculata Ness is traditionally used to treat various diseases such as high blood pressure, fever, malaria, diabetes, gastrointestinal disorders, inflammation, dysentery and cancer.
-The main active compound is andrographolide (Figure 2).
-However it also contains flavonoids such as 5,7,2', 3'-tetrametoksiflavanon, 5-hydroxy-7, 2', 3'-trimetoksiflavon [18], 5-hydroxy-7', 2',6-trimetoksiflavon and 14-deoxy-15,12-11-isopropiliden-dehidroandrografolid [19].
-Andrographolide has been proven to have a variety of pharmacological activities such as anti-inflammatory, antibacterial, antidiabetic, and anticancer.
-Shi et al. (2009) reported that andrographolide inhibits invasion and migration of colorectal cancer cells by inhibiting the activity of MMP-7 expression [20], whereas Lee et al. (2010) proved andrographolide inhibits invasion and migration of lung cancer cells (A-549) by inhibiting P13K/Akt signaling pathways [21].
+The main active compound is andrographolide (FIGURE 2).
+However it also contains flavonoids such as 5,7,2', 3'-tetrametoksiflavanon, 5-hydroxy-7, 2', 3'-trimetoksiflavon,18 5-hydroxy-7', 2',6-trimetoksiflavon and 14-deoxy-15,12-11-isopropiliden-dehidroandrografolid.19 Andrographolide has been proven to have a variety of pharmacological activities such as anti-inflammatory, antibacterial, antidiabetic, and anticancer.
+Shi et al.19 reported that andrographolide inhibits invasion and migration of colorectal cancer cells by inhibiting the activity of MMP-7 expression, whereas Lee et al.20 proved andrographolide inhibits invasion and migration of lung cancer cells (A-549) by inhibiting P13K/Akt signaling pathways.
 Some andrographolide derivatives have been successfully synthesized and tested for their anticancer activity by several researchers.
-Jada et al. (2008) reported that benzylidene derivatives of andrographolide inhibit growth of breast and colon cancer cells in vitro by inducing G(1) arrest and apoptosis [22].
+Jada et al.21 reported that benzylidene derivatives of andrographolide inhibit growth of breast and colon cancer cells in vitro by inducing G(1) arrest and apoptosis.

-Figure 2.
-Andrographolide
+FIGURE 2.
+Andrographolide isolated from A. paniculata Ness

 Curcuma xanthorrhiza (Temu Lawak)

 Curcuma xanthorriza has been used traditionally by Indonesian people to cure acne, increased appetite, anti-cholesterol, anti-inflammatory, anemia, antioxidant, cancer prevention, and antimicrobial.
-It is well known asa temu lawak.
+It is well known as temu lawak.
 Curcuma xanthorriza has a variety of pharmacological activities such as analgesic, antidiabetic, antihyperlipidemic and stimulants.
-Beside curcumin, some other specific active compound found in C. xanthorriza, i.e. xanthorrizol, ar-tumerone and α-curcumin (Figure 3).
-Xanthorrizol as the main compound in C. xanthorriza has been proven as antioxidant and anti-inflammatory [23].
-Activity and cytotoxic mechanism of xanthorrizol in some cancer cells in vitro have been reported by several investigators.
-Ismail et al. (2005) reported xanthorrizol induce apoptosis of HeLa cells via the up-regulation of bax and p53 [24].
-Xanthorrizol also showed antiproliferative activity in breast cancer cells MCF-7 via apoptosis induction through modulation of bcl-2, p53 protein and PARP-1 [25].
+Beside curcumin, some other specific active compound found in C. xanthorriza, i.e. xanthorrizol, ar-tumerone and α-curcumin (FIGURE 3).
+Xanthorrizol as the main compound in C. xanthorriza has been proven as antioxidant and anti-inflammatory.22 Activity and cytotoxic mechanism of xanthorrizol in some cancer cells in vitro have been reported by several investigators.
+Ismail et al.23 reported xanthorrizol induce apoptosis of HeLa cells via the up-regulation of bax and p53.
+Xanthorrizol also showed antiproliferative activity in breast cancer cells MCF-7 via apoptosis induction through modulation of bcl-2, p53 protein and PARP-1.24